ajitkr1994/TextToImageSynthesis/README.md

 # TextToImageSynthesis
-PyTorch implementation of Text to Image Synthesis
+TensorFlow implementation of Text to Image Synthesis